From Genesis to Revelation: Reissues

-Although King initially had From Genesis to Revelation licensed to Decca Records on a short term basis, he continues to hold the rights to the album and has re-released it several times under a variety of titles.
+Although King initially had From Genesis to Revelation licensed to Decca Records on a short-term basis, he continues to hold the rights to the album and has re-released it several times under a variety of titles.
 He chooses to reissue it when there is demand for it, and claimed that Genesis have not attempted to purchase the rights from him.
 Banks said the group did attempt to purchase the rights but King wanted "vast sums" for it.
 The album was not included in their Genesis 1970–1975 box set which covers the rest of the band's era with Gabriel.

+Some material that was put onto tape during 1967-1969 but remained unreleased was included on 1998 box set Genesis Archive 1967–75.
+This included tracks on From Genesis to Revelation without the string arrangements.
+Some of the tapes had been in storage in Phillips's attic, and he initially pleaded with the group not to release them due to what he considered poor guitar work.